endatabas/endb-book/src/reference/monitoring.md

 If you Endb instance is running locally, you can view metrics in a browser at http://localhost:3803/metrics

-The Prometheus exporter tracing level defaults to `debug`.
+The Prometheus tracing level defaults to `endb=DEBUG`.
 Set the tracing level with `ENDB_TRACING_LEVEL`.
-The default tracing level is `endb=DEBUG`.

 ## OpenTelemetry

 To enable OpenTelemetry, set the `ENDB_TRACING_OTEL` flag and [configure an OpenTelemetry endpoint](https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/).

-The OpenTelemetry tracing level defaults to `debug`.
+The OpenTelemetry tracing level defaults to `endb=DEBUG`.
 Set the tracing level with `ENDB_TRACING_LEVEL`.
-The default tracing level is `endb=DEBUG`.

 At the moment, only gRPC metrics are exposed, not HTTP.